andy-zhangief/binance-bot/README.md

 Run with option `--detect` to only detect rallying coins.

 To run multiple synchronized bots, run one bot with the option `--server` and the others with the option `--client`.
 They should synchronize prices and blacklists.
 You can restart any amount of clients and they will receive the historical price data when they start.
+For best results, the client's price fetch interval (number after prepump) should be a multiple of the server's (which is defaulted to 10).

 ![alt text](https://i.imgur.com/L0sbmi7.png)